-Chomsky's idea of competence theories has influenced much work in the cognitive sciences, but the applications of this idea may have been unnecessarily limited in comparison with the more basic notion of normative theory due to the context in which the idea was introduced.
-In the beginning of Aspects of Syntax,3 Chomsky develops his competenceperformance distinction as a tool in explaining how a finite mind can use an apparently infinite language, to say how a grammar makes possible the "infinite use of finite means."
-Chomsky motivates the notion of competence with a picture of an idealized speaker as one free of all memory limitations and free of certain computational limitations such as distractions, shifts of attention and interest, and random or characteristic errors.
-Since Chomsky speaks from a linguistic tradition which gathers yes-or-no judgments of grammaticality from subject speakers, it is easy to assume he assumes recursiveness of spoken languages.
-But to extend the requirement of recursiveness to the idea of competence seems unwarranted.4 "Finite means" might be finitely axiomatized second-order theories like arithmetic, beyond the pale of recursive enumerability.
-Once one widens one's interest from human languages to rational psychology, limitations of recursiveness can be viewed as merely a characteristic error for the speakers of a non-recursive language.
+CHOMSKY'S idea of competence theories has influenced much work in the cognitive sciences, but the applications of this idea may have been unnecessarily limited in comparison with the more basic notion of normative theory due to the context in which the idea was introduced.
+In the beginning of Aspects of Syntax,1 CHOMSKY develops his competence-performance distinction as a tool in explaining how a finite mind can use an apparently infinite language, to say how a grammar makes possible the "infinite use of finite means."
+CHOMSKY motivates the notion of competence with a picture of an idealized speaker as one free of all memory limitations and free of certain sorts of computational limitations such as distractions, shifts of attention and interest, and random or characteristic errors.
+Since CHOMSKY speaks from a linguistic tradition which gathers yes-or-no judgments of grammaticality from subject speakers, it is easy to assume he assumes recursiveness of spoken languages.
+But to extend the requirement of recursiveness to the idea of competence seems unwarranted.2 "Finite means" might be finitely axiomatized second-order theories like arithmetic, beyond the pale of recursive enumerability.
+Once one widens one's interest from human languages to cognitive science, limitations of recursiveness can be viewed as merely a sort of characteristic error for the speakers of a non-recursive language.
 The aim of a normative or competence theory is to give an ideal against which to measure the performance of supposed practitioners.
 There is nothing in the notion of ideal simpliciter which entails recursiveness or even recursive enumerability.
 We should be able to consider an ideal consisting of just the true sentences of arithmetic.
 Of course, we can prove that no Turing-equivalent speaker can achieve this ideal of competence, but that is nothing new in the world.
 Suppose, for example, we try to formulate weight-lifting competence and performance.
 It seems plausible to take the notion of weight-lifting competence to be that one can lift barbells of any weight.
 Of course, there are many "processing" limitations idiosyncratic to all humans.
 Moreover, one can prove from physical laws that there are weights humans can never lift.
 Is this provable physical incompetence somehow specially different from provable mental incompetence?
-It seems unlikely that Church's thesis is anything but an empirical fact, just like the ordinary laws of physics.
-Gandy, for instance, has outlined a proof of Church's thesis from physical laws.5 The apparent equivalence of effective computability and recursive enumerability may be nothing more than an amazing coincidence of our universe.
-But if the limitations of Church's thesis are empirical rather than logically necessary, there might exist universes in which machines have super-Turing powers of computation, and excluding these universes and their inhabitants from the domain of normative theories is nothing but chauvinism.
+It seems unlikely that CHURCH'S thesis is anything but an empirical fact, just like the ordinary laws of physics.
+GANDY, for instance, has outlined a proof of CHURCH's thesis from physical laws.3 The apparent equivalence of effective computability and recursive enumerability may be nothing more than an amazing coincidence of our universe.
+But if the limitations of CHURCH'S thesis are empirical rather than logically necessary, there might exist universes in which machines have super-Turing powers of computation, and excluding these universes and their inhabitants from the domain of normative theories is nothing but chauvinism.

-3[Chomsky 1965]
+1[CHOMSKY 1965]

-4[Thomason 1979] discusses some problems with the notion of competence theories for cognitive scientists wedded to the assumption of recursiveness.
+2[THOMASON 1979] discusses some problems with the notion of competence theories for cognitive scientists wedded to the assumption